-Monica Miller is a Certified Senior Adviser (CSA)® and co-owner of CarePatrol of Boise.
+Monica Miller is a Certified Senior Adviser (CSA)® and former co-owner of CarePatrol of Boise.
 She also holds a Master of Science in Nursing and is a Registered Nurse and Certified Public Health Nurse.
 Monica grew up in the Treasure Valley in Idaho before venturing globally for her advanced education.
 She earned a B.A. in Communicative Disorders and conducted clinical research in Audiology before pursuing a career in nursing.
 While her focus began in Adult and Geriatric Acute Care, with raising two young children, her career shifted to the pediatric and family population.
 Monica earned her Credential in School Nursing and found great joy in working with families, educators, and providers while delivering health education, direct care, and care coordination in the community.
-Most recently, she was the Health Services Coordinator for a large school district, managing a team of nurses and serving as the COVID-19 Liaison for the district with county public health and office of education.
+She was the Health Services Coordinator for a large school district, managing a team of nurses and serving as the COVID-19 Liaison for the district with county public health and office of education.

 Mary Mlot is the Molina Healthcare of Idaho, Senior Community Engagement Specialist.
 She earned her Bachelor of Science degree in Sociology from Western Illinois University, and in 2020, received her Value-Based Healthcare Certificate of Completion from Boise State University.
 In 2018, Mary and her husband Matt moved to Boise, Idaho from Littleton, Colorado.